NOAA-GSL/iHub/expo/FAQ.md

 Please refer to the figure: [link](https://drive.google.com/file/d/12P-DeA4cAeVacrAQqoYN35tc04kbEEuL/view?usp=drive_link)

 ### 9. How do I upload my digital poster?
-You can upload your poster at this shared Google drive: [EXPO_2025](https://drive.google.com/drive/u/5/folders/1gKJDNSQh_-9q0qw_iCNA28-R-DhMzImq)
+You can upload your poster at this shared Google Drive: [EXPO_2025](https://drive.google.com/drive/u/5/folders/1gKJDNSQh_-9q0qw_iCNA28-R-DhMzImq)

 Note:
 - (1).
 Only PDF format is accepted.
 Please convert your PPTX file into PDF before uploading.
 - (2).
 Name your poster using the following convention:
         First_Last_short_title.pdf

-### 10. I will attend the EXPO in-person.
+### 10. I will attend the EXPO in person.
 Do I need to upload a digital poster?
 Yes, all attendees—whether attending in person or remotely—are required to upload a digital copy of their posters.
 This ensures that remote employees can access and view your poster.

 ### 11. I will attend the EXPO remotely.
 How do I interact with other attendees?